open5e/open5e/source/Spellcasting/spells_a-z/a/alarm.rst

 **Duration:** 8 hours

 You set an alarm against unwanted intrusion.
-Choose a door, a window, or an area within range that is no larger than a 20 foot cube.
+Choose a door, a window, or an area within range that is no larger than a 20 foot :ref:`srd:cube`.
 Until the spell ends, an alarm alerts you whenever a Tiny or larger creature touches or enters the warded area.
 When you cast the spell, you can designate creatures that won't set off the alarm.
 You also choose